Scattering-matrix approach for a quantitative evaluation of the topological protection in valley photonic crystals: Numerical approach

-We show on Fig.~\ref{fig:disp2d}(d) the dispersion relation of the topological edge mode propagating along a zigzag $\Gamma K$ edge, in between two semi-infinite TPCs with mirror symmetry (in orange and blue on Fig.~\ref{fig:disp2d}(e)).
-The system being now uni-dimensional with period $b$, its FBZ is a segment with length $2\pi/b$ along the $\Gamma K$ direction (see inset), fully included inside the FBZ of the TPC.
-As a consequence, $K$ and $K'$ are folded at the positions indicated by the blue dotted lines.
-Similarly, the breakdown of periodicity along the direction perpendicular to the edge direction induces a folding of the bulk modes of the infinite TPC inside the linear FBZ, which correspond to the light blue background.
+We show on Fig.~\ref{fig:disp2d}(d) the dispersion relation of the topological edge mode propagating along a bearded $\Gamma K$ edge, in between two semi-infinite TPCs with glide mirror symmetry (in orange and blue on Fig.~\ref{fig:disp2d}(e)).
+The system being now uni-dimensional with period $b_0$, its FBZ is a segment with length $2\pi/b_0$ along the $\Gamma K$ direction (see inset), fully included inside the FBZ of the TPC.
+The breakdown of periodicity along the direction perpendicular to the edge direction induces a projection of the bulk modes of the infinite TPC onto the linear FBZ, which correspond to the light blue background, and of $K$ and $K'$ points onto the points indicated by the blue dotted lines.
 The shape of a typical unit cell used in the numerical simulation is plotted on Fig.~\ref{fig:disp2d}(e), left panel, together with the distribution of the magnetic field amplitude for a frequency of 215.6 THz : the field is concentrated at the interface between the two crystals with a penetration length of about 1.5 unit cells into the bulk.
-The frequency of the topological mode has a local minimum at the $\Gamma$ point (or $M_1$ and $M_2$), with a frequency of about 217.1 THz, lower than the bottom of the bulk band-gap.
-For that reason, the effective band-gap for the topological edge mode will be [205.7 THz, 217.1 THz], underlined in dark gray on Fig.~\ref{fig:disp2d}(d).
+The frequency of the topological mode has a local minimum at the $\Gamma$ point, with a frequency of about 217.1 THz, lower than the bottom of the bulk band-gap.
+For that reason, the effective band-gap for the topological edge mode is [205.7 THz, 217.1 THz], underlined in dark gray on Fig.~\ref{fig:disp2d}(d).
 From this simulation, we can extract the evolution of the wavevector or, equivalently, the effective index of the topological edge mode with frequency.